Muriel Siebert: Personal

 Siebert was born in Cleveland, Ohio on September 12, 1928.
 She attended Western Reserve University (now Case Western Reserve University) from 1949 to 1952, but left without graduating when her father fell ill.
 She never married or had children.

-Deaths
+Death

 On August 24, 2013, Siebert died, aged 84, from complications from cancer at Memorial Sloan-Kettering Cancer Center.
 She is survived by her sister, Elaine Siebert.